 Crochet How To: Increase the Size of the Pattern

 I fell in love with this free baby blanket crochet pattern from Caron International (link updated 10/6/14).
-I love their soft yarn and I loved the unique cross-over pattern on this blanket, but I wanted something larger.
-Making a pattern larger can be done in several ways.
+I love their soft yarn and the unique cross-over pattern on this blanket, but I wanted something larger.
+Increasing the size fo the pattern can be done in several ways.
 You can use bulkier yarn, a larger hook, or add more stitches or rows.
 I did a combination of all three to get the desired size.

 Crochet How To: Sizing Up A Baby Blanket Pattern

-I wanted a lap size blanket (about 2/3 the size of a twin afghan) for someone in a hospital bed.
-I went with colors that remind me of spring and I made it to appeal to teens, tweens, and adults.
+I wanted a lap size blanket (about 2/3 the size of a twin Afghan) for someone in a hospital bed.
+I went with colors that remind me of spring and I made it appeal to teens, tweens, and adults.
 I call it “Pansy” because of the purples, blues, yellow, white, and greens all layered together.
-Don’t let the spring colors fool you, this is a heavy blanket and it’s a yarn eater!
+Don’t let the spring colors fool you, this is a thick blanket, and it’s a yarn eater!

 My Crocheted Blanket Pattern:

 Pattern in Repeats (2 = 1 single crochet row and one double crochet with cross over pattern): (1) Spearmint, (1) White, (1) Watercolor, (1) White, (6) Spearmint, (1) Watercolor, (1) Spearmint, (16) Lavender, (1) Spearmint, (1) Watercolor, (6) Spearmint, (1) White, (1) Watercolor, (1) Spearmint.

 I also finished off with a half double crochet border for a simple look and to tie together the lavender vertical stripe going down the middle.
 By changing the number of rows, I got some great variations on the colors.

 I chained 139 with an H crochet hook that with the thicker yarn, gave me a finished size of about 85 inches x 95 inches, so it’s on the square side which is perfect.